drmoon-1st/SupCon-MPL/README.md

               device_ids: ["0"] # device ids
               capabilities: [gpu]
 ```

+After makeing docker container, you can use it with `docker exec -it Deepfake bash`.
+If you encounter error about `permission`, please use commands with `sudo` like `sudo docker exec -it Deepfake bash`.

 ## Training and Evaluation
 After figuring out all the requirements, you can simply run `train_[model_name]_model.sh` to train and evaluate models.